kbuckleys/zenWORKS/README.md

 # Notes
 The depnedencies listed are for my own reference and to insure the functions of my setup work as intended.

-I thought I'd also drop in my own Firefox setup, which I'm fairly certain you haven't seen anything like it before.
-I primarily say this because I worked on it to sing on my Hyprland setup.
+I thought I'd also drop in my own Firefox setup, which I'm fairly certain you haven't seen anything like before.
+I primarily say this because I specifically built it to sing on my Hyprland setup.

 You may as well go the extra mile and complete the look, and you only need one addon: